-- Conduct eligibility check The CM Coordinator or other staff within a provider agency offering CM will check member Medi-Cal eligibility at least monthly or more frequently if required by agency policy. - At the same time as the monthly Medi-Cal eligibility check, the member should be asked whether they have enrolled in a residential SUD treatment program in the past month.
+• Conduct eligibility check - The CM Team Member checks member Medi-Cal eligibility at least monthly or more frequently if required by agency policy.

+- At the same time as the monthly Medi-Cal eligibility check, the member should be asked whether they have enrolled in a residential SUD treatment program in the past month.
 If the member has been enrolled in a residential level of care, they must be immediately disenrolled from the Recovery Incentives Program.
-They may be readmitted to the Recovery Incentives Program when they are discharged from the residential treatment program, as detailed above. - Administer UDT The CM Coordinator will administer the UDT, including processing the results of the UDT in real time. - Log results in IM Portal The CM Coordinator will log the results of the UDT for stimulants (i.e., positive or negative). - Discuss results The CM Coordinator will discuss the UDT results with the member and offer other services if/as appropriate, which could include brief encouragement, motivational interviewing, and/or education based on the CM Coordinator's scope of practice and training.
-The CM Coordinator will encourage the member to meet with their counselor or LPHA.
-If opiate, oxycodone, and/or fentanyl UDT results are positive, the CM Coordinator will document these results in the clinical chart, reinforce the risk of overdose, ensure the member has naloxone, and offer other treatment services as appropriate, including referral for MAT if the member has a co-occurring alcohol or opioid use disorder. - Disburse incentives consistent with the "Incentive Delivery" section in Chapter 5. - If the UDT result entered is negative for stimulants, the IM will disburse the incentive generated by the IM consistent with the "Incentive Delivery" section in Chapter 5. - o If the UDT result entered is positive for stimulants, the IM Portal will not disburse an incentive. - Plan for next appointment The CM Coordinator will remind the member of their next scheduled appointment (date and time).
-The CM Coordinator should offer to answer any questions before adjourning the visit. - Documentation The CM Coordinator shall document the visit in the member's medical record (or chart).
-The CM Coordinator shall also document StimUD on the problem list (or treatment plan for Narcotic Treatment Providers, NTPs) within a member's medical record.
-Consistent with best clinical documentation practices, the CM Coordinator shall describe all interventions utilized with the member as part of their progress notes for each service to include CM in addition to any other outpatient services, such as motivational interviewing, cognitive behavioral therapy, or Community Reinforcement Approach.
+They may be readmitted to the Recovery Incentives Program when they are discharged from the residential treatment program, as detailed above. - Administer UDT The CM Team Member administers the UDT, including processing the results of the UDT in real time. - Log results in IM Portal The CM Team Member logs the results of the UDT for stimulants (i.e., positive or negative). - Discuss results The CM Team Member discusses the UDT results with the member and offer other services if/as appropriate, which could include brief encouragement, motivational interviewing, and/or education based on the CM Team Member's scope of practice and training.
+The CM Team Member encourages the member to meet with their counselor or LPHA.
+If opiate, oxycodone, and/or fentanyl UDT results are positive, the CM Team Member will document these results in the clinical chart, reinforce the risk of overdose, ensure the member has naloxone, and offer other treatment services as appropriate, including referral for MAT if the member has a co-occurring alcohol or opioid use disorder. - Disburse incentives consistent with the "Incentive Delivery" section in Chapter 5. - If the UDT result entered is negative for stimulants, the IM disburses the incentive generated by the IM consistent with the "Incentive Delivery" section in Chapter 5. - If the UDT result entered is positive for stimulants, the IM Portal does not disburse an incentive. - Plan for next appointment The CM Team Member reminds the member of their next scheduled appointment (date and time).
+The CM Team Member should offer to answer any questions before adjourning the visit. - Documentation The CM Team Member shall document the visit in the member's medical record (or chart).
+The CM Team Member shall also document StimUD on the problem list (or treatment plan for Narcotic Treatment Providers, NTPs) within a member's medical record.
+Consistent with best clinical documentation practices, the CM Team Member shall describe all interventions utilized with the member as part of their progress notes for each service to include CM in addition to any other outpatient services, such as motivational interviewing, cognitive behavioral therapy, or Community Reinforcement Approach.
 CM should not be offered to a member as a stand-alone treatment, but rather as one component of an individualized plan of care.
 However, if a member chooses to participate only in selected services (e.g., they only participate in CM and not in other aspects of treatment), they shall remain in outpatient treatment and shall not be penalized, chastised, criticized, or discharged from the program for declining to participate in any treatment or recovery service or for failure to participate in all recommended treatment services.
 Members needing or utilizing CM must be served and cannot be denied CM or be required to participate in other aspects of a SUD treatment program as a condition of entering or remaining in the Recovery Incentives Program.